TrellixVulnTeam/swahilipython_SCMU/Doc/library/tempfile.rst

    This function operates exactly as :func:`TemporaryFile` does, except that the file is guaranteed to have a visible name in the file system (on Unix, the directory entry is not unlinked).
-That name can be retrieved from the :attr:`name` attribute of the returned file-like object.
+That name can be retrieved kutoka the :attr:`name` attribute of the returned file-like object.
 Whether the name can be used to open the file a second time, while the named temporary file is still open, varies across platforms (it can be so used on Unix; it cannot